 To test the effect of seed-placed fertilizer, turn off seed-placed fertilizer runs for a few 100-foot strips.
 Mark these areas and then go back and do plant counts early in the season to compare treated and untreated strips.

-–Fertilizer source.
-Anhydrous ammonia (NH3) is the most damaging form, which is why anhydrous ammonia should never be placed in the seed row.
+Canola is sensitive to both the salt effect of nitrate and direct toxicity of ammonia.
+Anhydrous ammonia (NH3) is the most damaging form and should never go in the seed row.
 Polymer coating or urease inhibitors slow the release of ammonia and ammonium from urea, which can allow for higher safe-rates of seed-placed urea.

-–Seed bed utilization.
-SBU is the seed placement spread as a percentage of total soil area.
+Seed-bed utilization (SBU) is the seed placement spread as a percentage of total soil area.
 Narrow rows and wide openers will increase SBU.
 A 1″ knife opener on 12″ centres has a low SBU of eight per cent, whereas a 3″ opener on 6″ centres will have a high SBU of 50 per cent.
-High SBU means the same rate of seed and seed-placed fertilizer is spread over a greater proportion of the soil; because separation is higher, this reduces the risk from putting higher rates of fertilizer with the seed. (*SBU is also called row-width utilization (RWU), which is the term used in the graphic below.)
+Tools with high SBU spread the same rates of seed and fertilizer over a greater proportion of the soil.
+This increases separation between seed and fertilizer, which reduces the risk from putting higher rates of fertilizer with the seed. (*SBU is also called row-width utilization (RWU), which is the term used in the graphic below.)

 For more, check out Mooleki’s research on the maximum safe rate of seed-placed phosphorus fertilizer with different opener widths and row spacing.